Wells Fargo’s Risk Management Group shares best practices for managing international FX risk.

-What recent events caused treasurers to focus more on FX risk than they used to?
+What events caused treasurers to focus more on FX risk than they used to?

 The three-month period in 2008 when multinational companies experienced a 25% fluctuation in foreign currencies against the U.S. dollar certainly highlighted the importance of managing FX risk.